D4-project/d4-website/_posts/2019-05-28-passive-dns-tutorial.md

     1. [C version](#orga42d98c)
     2.  [d4-goclient](#org167865b)

-A passive DNS is a service that records DNS requests made over time, as well as their corresponding answers.
+A passive DNS is a service which records historical DNS answers from various sources.
+Then the DNS historical data is indexed which makes it searchable for incident handlers, network/security analysts or researchers.
+At D4 Project, we provide a set of open source components to build sensor networks.
+This tutorial shows how to the setup your own Passive DNS sensor network and database using only open source software.

 <a id="org363a15f"></a>